 Main concerns: process controls, concerns of levels 1,2,3.
-Additionally-concerns associated with food or ingredients going through several preparation steps where temperature control is needed to preclude bacterial growth; offering as ready-to-eat raw potentially hazardous meats, poultry products, fish, or shellfish or foods with these raw potentially hazardous items as ingredients; or the use of freezing as a means of parasite destruction.
+Additionally: concerns associated with food or ingredients going through several preparation steps where temperature control is needed to preclude bacterial growth; offering as ready-to-eat raw TCS meats, poultry products, fish, or shellfish or foods with these raw TCS items as ingredients; or the use of freezing as a means of parasite destruction.

 All prepackaged products must have the following:

-There are more than 250 different food borne disease caused by different bacteria, viruses, parasites, toxins and chemicals.
+There are more than 250 different foodborne diseases caused by different bacteria, viruses, parasites, toxins and chemicals.
 These different diseases have many different symptoms.
 However, the most common first symptoms are: